 Figure 19 is a plan view showing a bird in a steeply banked turn to the right, the wind coming from the left.
-It shows how the aerodynamic forces change as the bird penetrates a shear boundary in a steeply banked, and initially low G, turn - a wing-over.
+It shows how the aerodynamic forces change as the bird penetrates a shear boundary in a steeply banked turn - a wing-over.
 The left-hand diagram shows the bird in a steeply banked right turn in the lee of a swell and therefore in a light wind.
 Lift L and Drag D combine to give a Resultant.
 In the right-hand diagram, there is a sudden increase in wind from the left as the bird penetrates a shear boundary.
 The sudden increase in angle of attack and load factor (G) changes the lift L and drag D components briefly into thrust T and lift C (which becomes a kind of centripetal force).
-The bird thus gains a pulse of acceleration of airspeed (and ground-speed) and then drops down below the shear boundary into light winds and resumes a normal angle of attack.
+The bird thus gains a pulse of acceleration of airspeed (and ground-speed) and then drops back down below the shear boundary into light winds and resumes a normal angle of attack.

 This model depends upon there being a gust or a wind shear which will most likely occur in the lee of a breaking wave but cannot be guaranteed especially in light winds or in the absence of steep waves.
 Therefore paradoxically it appears that upwind dynamic soaring is only possible in strong winds.